 American Bar Association, Disaster Legal Services Program, Former National Director; Special Committee on Disaster Response and Preparedness, Former Member; Hurricane Katrina Task Force, Former Member; Young Lawyers Division, Former District 9 Representative

 Children’s Museum of Winston-Salem, Board of Directors, Former Member

 North Carolina Bar Association, Board of Governors, Former Member; Young Lawyers Division, Former Chair; Strategic Planning Committee, Former Member; Young Lawyer Initiatives Task Force, Former Member; 4All Committee, Former Member; CLE Committee, Former Member

-North Carolina Board of Law Examiners, Character and Fitness Committee, Member of Interview Panel; Bar Examination Drafting Committee, Member of Drafting Panel
+North Carolina Board of Law Examiners, Character and Fitness Committee, Chair of 21st District Bar Candidate Interview Panel; Bar Examination Drafting Committee, Member of Drafting Panel

 North Carolina State Bar, Authorized Practice Committee, Former Advisory Member; Legal Assistance for Military Personnel Committee, Former Member

 Old Salem, Inc., Board of Trustees, Former Member

 Sedona Conference, Member (Working Groups 1 and 6)